lambdaclass/concrete/paper/evidence-carrying.typ

 )
 ]

-= Trust Model

-Concrete's claims fall into five classes, and the strength of any statement is the class it sits in.

-#figure(
-  table(
-    columns: (0.82fr, 1.7fr),
-    align: (left, left),
-    inset: 4.5pt,
-    stroke: 0.4pt + gray,
-    table.header([*Class*], [*Meaning and root of trust*]),
-    [Enforced], [Safe code cannot violate it and compile (ownership, linearity, capability monotonicity).
-Trusts the checker; no mechanized soundness proof.], [Proved], [Lean kernel verified the stated theorem over extracted `PExpr`; fingerprint current.
-Trusts kernel + extraction.], [Reported], [Compiler observed but does not block (authority traces, alloc, layout).
-For audit, not enforcement.], [Assumed], [Named in `assumptions.toml` as `assumed_not_proved` (e.g. machine-level constant time).], [Backend], [Codegen Core→SSA→LLVM→binary is trusted, not proved.], ),
-  caption: [Claim classes.
-Every claim in the paper and in the artifacts is labeled with its class.], )

-What "proved" does #emph[not] mean is stated explicitly: it does not mean the compiled binary is correct (the proof is over `PExpr` with unbounded integers, not the emitted machine code); it does not mean the checker is sound; it does not cover cross-function composition beyond what a stated theorem captures; and eligibility is not proof.
-The trusted computing base is the Concrete compiler (parsing through emission, fingerprinting, stale detection), the Lean kernel, and the C toolchain and platform.
-The checker is actively verified by an adversarial suite (1272 trust-gate checks) and the CI proof gate, but not by a mechanized correctness proof.

 = Comparison to Contract Verifiers

 Concrete sits near SPARK, Dafny, F\*, and Why3, but its workflow is different today.
 Those systems center on contracts and verification-condition generation: a user writes preconditions, postconditions, loop invariants, and data-flow contracts, and the tool generates obligations that must be discharged automatically or interactively.
 Concrete currently starts one layer lower: it first makes proof attachment, authority reporting, stale-proof detection, assumptions, and release evidence part of the compiler's ordinary outputs.